And just as predicted, ladies and gentlemen, the polls are starting to tighten.

 I can give you at least four or five scenarios from where it might originate.

-Listen, he's gonna need help.
+Listen, he's going to need help.

-Because it's not gonna be apparent initially.
+Because it's not going to be apparent initially.

 Now, this is just amazing.